codey2015/GUI_GRAPHICS/FinalProject/Proposal.md

-I plan on working on a team to create a simon game.
-Different colored buttons flash and the player must press the buttons in order.
+I plan on working on a team to create a simple pong.
+Two players will hit a ball back and forth.
-After a set number of correct presses, all will flash and the player will win.
 Week 1: Find reference pictures and game rules.
-Week 2: Code the four colors onto the screen.
+Week 2: Code the simple inputs.
-Week 3: Add user input/interactability.
+Week 3: Add collision detection.
-Week 4: Program the algorithm to generate random color flashes that the player must press.
+Week 4: Program the algorithm to hit a ball back and forth.
-Week 5(Stretch goal): Add audio.
+Week 5(Stretch goal): Add audio/AI.
 I will create a web-based application using THREE.js.